Home

 General information

-The cabins are rustic.
-Most of us find them to be comfortable, warm and relaxed places to use as 'base camp' for day trips or backpacking.
-Each cabin has electricity, gas cooking and heat, and comfortable common areas downstairs.
+The cabin is a comfortable, warm and relaxed place to use as 'base camp' for day trips or backpacking.
+It has electricity, gas cooking and heat, and comfortable common areas downstairs.

 • Sleeping is done upstairs, dormitory-style in sleeping bags (bring your own).
 Mattresses are provided.
 Bring your own pillow if bundled-up clothes won't do.

-• Neither cabin has running water; lighted and heated outhouses serve our sanitation needs.
+• The cabin does not have running water; a lighted and heated outhouse serves our sanitation needs.

-• There is no smoking in either cabin.
+• There is no smoking in the cabin.

 • Trip leaders may allow dogs on their trip, but owners are responsible for their pet's good behavior.
 Ask for permission to bring a dog when signing up for a trip.
-No pets allowed in the sleeping quarters.
+No pets allowed in the sleeping quarters, or on the furniture.

-• Only socks or soft-soled shoes allowed on the second floor at the Sub Sig Cabin.
+• Only socks or soft-soled shoes allowed on the second floor.

 Return to top